South Africa national rugby union team: Inter war

 By the first World War, New Zealand and South Africa had established themselves as rugby's two greatest powers.
 (Note: The All Blacks had first played Test rugby in 1903, and toured the British Isles in 1905.
 By 1921 they had won 19 Tests, drawn two and lost three.)
 A Springbok tour to New Zealand and Australia in 1921 was billed as "The World Championship of Rugby".
 The All Blacks won the first Test 13–5, The Springboks recovered to win the second Test 9–5, and the final Test was drawn 0–0, resulting in a series draw.

 The 1924 British Lions team lost three of the four Tests to the Springboks, drawing the other.
 This was the first side to pick up the name Lions, apparently picked up from the Lions embroidered on their ties.
 (Note: They were known as 'British Isles Rugby Union Team'—an official name that stayed with them into the 1950s.)

 The All Blacks first toured South Africa in 1928, and again the Test series finished level.
 The Springboks won the first Test 17–0 to inflict the All Blacks' heaviest defeat since 1893.
 The All Blacks rebounded to win the second Test 7–6.
 After a Springbok win in the third Test, the All Blacks won 13–5 to draw the series.

 Despite winning South Africa's second Grand Slam, the Springbok tourists of 1931–32 were an unloved team, due to their tactics of kicking for territory.
-It was successful however, winning against England, Ireland, Scotland and Wales, as well as defeating all their Welsh opponents for the first time.
+It was successful however, winning against England, Ireland, and Scotland, as well as defeating all their Welsh opponents for the first time.